Zurich University of Applied Sciences/ZHAW: Programmes

 A total of 34 bachelor's and 20 consecutive master's degree programmes are currently offered.
 The general language of courses is German (Hochdeutsch).
-Notably all lectures at the School of Management and Law's bachelor programme in International Management are held in English, as are courses for exchange students.
+Notably all lectures at the School of Management and Law's bachelor programme in International Management are held in English, as courses for exchange students are.
 Generally, there is an increasing use of English observed in many other programmes.